uwdata/living-papers/test/data/article/acm.md

 # Sectioning Commands

 Your work should use standard $\LaTeX$ sectioning commands: `section`, `subsection`, `subsubsection`, and `paragraph`.
-They should be numbered; do not remove the numbering from the commands. ^[Your work should use standard Markdown sectioning commands:
+They should be numbered; do not remove the numbering from the commands.^[Your work should use standard Markdown sectioning commands:
 `# Top level header`, `## Second level`, `### Third level`.
 They should *not* be numbered.]

 Simulating a sectioning command by setting the first word or words of a paragraph in boldface or italicized text is **not allowed.**